You should work with your fellow retailers to get people to ‘BIE’

 Cafés are doing well and all sorts of other shops, where customers who would ordinarily be shopping in the CBD are now doing it locally.
 It’s the CBD cafés that now need help.
 That’s not to say that shopping precinct-based shops can relax… the internet is still out there, and people know how to use it even better now than before.

-Bateson Consulting has worked in the retail precinct activation space for several years now (see some case studies here), and we generally advise shops based in retail precincts to work together Three Musketeers style – ‘All for one and one for all!’ – to give local residents a reason to come to the precinct as a whole, as opposed to simply drawing people into their own shop.
+Bateson Consulting has worked in the retail precinct activation space for several years now (see some case studies here), and we generally suggest shops based in retail precincts work together Three Musketeers style – ‘All for one and one for all!’ – to give local residents a reason to come to the precinct as a whole, as opposed to simply drawing people into their own shop.
 If you can increase precinct foot traffic, everyone should benefit.

 A great way to do this is to set up communications channels to locals – websites, social media channels, email lists and print – for the precinct as a whole.
 In terms of what approach to take and what content to put on these sites and channels, I recommend the B-I-E approach (of course pronounced ‘buy’)…